ATAboukhadra/THOR-Net/README.md

 # THOR-Net

 This repo contains the PyTorch implementation for Two-Hands-Object reconstruction network (THOR-Net).
+We used code from:

 ## Dependencies